I. Faculty Teaching Load

 Contracts for summer employment for faculty members from all major academic units are made upon the recommendation of the Dean and to the Vice President for Academic Affairs.
 Contracts are approved by the Vice President for Academic Affairs and distributed by the Dean's offices.
 Faculty rates for the Summer Session are established by action of the Board of Regents.

 A. Salary Schedule for Summer Faculty

 It is University policy that personnel exempt from the Wage and Hour Regulations who are twelve-month full-time employees can be remunerated beyond their basic employment contract only under certain circumstances.
-(See Business and Financial Affairs Handbook Section II.2.2 for details.)
+(See Washburn University Policies, Regulations, and Procedures Manual for details.)
 Faculty who are on less than a twelve-month full-time contract can be employed on an incidental and occasional basis only when such employment does not conflict with their basic employment and the employment is approved in advance by the department chairperson, area head and President.
 Teaching overload pay is authorized only when additional class sections are needed and a qualified adjunct faculty member is unavailable.
 The compensation will be up to 3 1/3% of the base salary per credit hour.

 Salaries of adjunct and part-time faculty are determined as follows:

 A. "Adjunct Faculty" means an individual appointed on a semester basis to teach not more than one-half of the normal faculty load for regular faculty in the particular academic program and for the semester or session employed.
 The salary will be based on the number of credit hours taught.
 The specific rate per credit hour for each individual will be determined by the rank, discipline and qualifications of the individual.
 The salary range for adjunct faculty is set by the Board of Regents.